urbanityllc/axthe/docs/guide.md

 Lets level up to some more topics:
 - Connect the static11ty site w/ Caddy/DNS.
 More static front end development based on Pug.

-- Optional, setup the Acke Analytics with Caddy/DNS from zAckeAnalytics folder. (it needs Mongo, you can host it on MongoDB.com)
+- Optional, setup the Ackee Analytics with Caddy/DNS from zAckeeAnalytics folder. (it needs Mongo, you can host it on MongoDB.com)

 Now back to the myAPIapp
 - Everthing myAPIapp is just standard express.js, the most popular node.js module: